ros-navigation/navigation2/nav2_smac_planner/README.md

 ### Costmap Resolutions

-We provide for the Hybrid-A\*, State Lattice, and 2D A\* implementations a costmap downsampler option.
+We provide for the Hybrid-A\* and 2D A\* implementations a costmap downsampler option.
 This can be **incredible** beneficial when planning very long paths in larger spaces.
 The motion models for SE2 planning and neighborhood search in 2D planning is proportional to the costmap resolution.
 By downsampling it, you can N^2 reduce the number of expansions required to achieve a particular goal.
 However, the lower the resolution, the larger small obstacles appear and you won't be able to get super close to obstacles.
 This is a trade-off to make and test.
 Some numbers I've seen are 2-4x drops in planning CPU time for a 2-3x downsample rate.
 For long and complex paths, I was able to get it << 100ms at only a 2x downsample rate from a plan that otherwise took upward of 400ms.

 I recommend users using a 5cm resolution costmap and playing with the different values of downsampling rate until they achieve what they think is optimal performance (lowest number of expansions vs. necessity to achieve fine goal poses).
 Then, I would recommend to change the global costmap resolution to this new value.
 That way you don't own the compute of downsampling and maintaining a higher-resolution costmap that isn't used.